ikerising12138/recipe-prediction/README.md

 # About this project
-This is a paired data exploration project which is originally assigned by UCSD's DSC80 offering during SP23. we will be focusing on cleaning, exploreing, and building a scikit pipeline to tranform and predict data originally scraped from [food.com](food.com).
+This is a paired data exploration project which is originally assigned by UCSD's DSC80 offering during SP23.
+We will be focusing on cleaning, exploring, and building a scikit pipeline to tranform and predict data originally scraped from [food.com](food.com).
 More information about the project's guidelines can be found [here](https://dsc80.com/project5/#overview).

 # Framing the Problem

-Our previous investigation question was on the relationship between Time (in minutues) to prepare a recipe and whether it correlates with the average rating that the recipe receives.
-We hypothesize that the longer time a recipe requires, the less rating it will receive.
+Our previous investigation question was on the relationship between 'minutes' to prepare a recipe and the average 'rating' that the recipe receives.
+We hypothesized that the longer time a recipe requires, the lower rating it will receive.
 However, we could not establish a clear correlation between them.
-Therefore we would now like to build a **multiclass classification model** to predict recipes' ratings.
+Therefore, in this project, we aim to build a **multiclass classification model** to predict recipes' ratings.

 ## About our data
 Our data is derived from [food.com](https://www.food.com), originally scraped and used by them.
 The raw csv files can be found [here](https://drive.google.com/file/d/1kIbMz6jlhleiZ9_3QthmUnifoSds_2EI/view).

-Below are the breif description of the raw data that we are going to perform cleaning on:
+Below are the brief description of the raw data that we are going to perform cleaning on:

 ### raw_recipes (83782 rows, 12 columns)